curl/everything-curl/http-response.md

 the request was handled.

-It is important to note that curl does not consider it an error even if the response code would indicate that the requested documented couldn't be delivered or similar. curl considers a successful sending and receiving of HTTP to be good.
+It is important to note that curl does not consider it an error even if the response code would indicate that the requested document couldn't be delivered (or similar). curl considers a successful sending and receiving of HTTP to be good.

 The first digit of the HTTP response code is a kind of "error class":